davidrequena/multifastats/README.md

 Multifastats: Multi-Fasta Sequence Stats.
-Free program based in a python script, to calculate basic statistics and outputs and allows to apply some filters (N50, %GC, molecular weight, pseudosequences and subgroups for length and type filters) for a set of 'fasta' sequences (and optionally for each single sequence too).
+Free program based in a python script, to calculate basic statistics and outputs and allows to apply some filters (N50, %GC, molecular weight, pseudosequences, subgroups and cut in k-mers given length and type filters) for a set of 'fasta' sequences (and optionally for each single sequence too).

 -------------------------------------------------------------------------------